 Having traded from our site in Lynchford Lane in the Blackwater Valley since 1980, we are pleased to be a corporate member of the Blackwater Valley Countryside Trust (BVCT).
 Since its formation in 2003 the Trust has helped Valley residents get the most out of living here through events, walks and talks; it has facilitated projects worth over £200,000 that help the local environment.
 Alongside a local membership scheme, the Trust is building links with local businesses like Kebur that aim to support and improve the environment.
 This is right on the doorstep for Kebur and our local customers and we’re excited to be able to support and share the valuable work the BVCT is doing for our community.
 The Trust has some great ideas for wildlife-friendly gardening and helps us share these on our regular blog.

 Kebur Community Project

-Every Spring since 2009 the Kebur Community Challenge has taken place in association with 96.4 Eagle Radio.
+Every Spring we run the Kebur Community Challenge in association with 96.4 Eagle Radio.
 We invite schools, clubs and societies to enter with ideas for how they could use £2000 worth of garden materials to improve their facilities.

 The Winners :